WHM Initial Setup for VPS

-Once you log into WHM for the first time, you will be prompted with the license agreement.
+Once you log in to WHM for the first time, you'll be prompted with the license agreement.

 - Review the agreement.

-- Click I Agree once you have read and understand the agreement.
+- Click I Agree once you have read and understood the agreement.

-You will then be brought to the setup section to configure your root WHM for quick and efficient use.
+You will be redirected to the setup section to configure your root WHM for quick and efficient use.